babakhadady/igprune/README.md

 ## Disclaimer

 This script is not allowed by Instagram, and can possible result in you being temporarily blocked from making requests.
-Could also lead to an indefinite ban.
+Could also lead to an indefinite ban. (it got me banned. if you would like to use it I would increase the timeout to be a few minutes)